Student Bursaries & Financial Support

 - you are enrolled onto a funded course

 You could also receive extra help towards your travel costs.
-You apply online for Care to Learn support by going to the following website www.gov.uk/care-to-learn
+You apply online for Care to Learn support.

 Students aged 19+ including Advance Learner Loan Bursary

 We know that coming back to study after a gap can be daunting and we want to support you every step of the way.
-So, if you are over 19 with a household income £21,000 or less a year, earn less than £15,736.50 per annum or if you are in receipt of means tested benefits we want to help, providing you study for a minimum of 10 hours over 2 days or more.
-We know that transport can be expensive so, if you are travelling to college for 2 days or more a week, we give you a travel award (public transport) each term and if that’s not enough we may also be able to pay your course fees and give you up to 50% of your equipment costs, providing your attendance is over 89%.
+So, if you are over 19 with a household income £30,000 or less a year, earn less than £18,135 per annum or if you are in receipt of means tested benefits we want to help, providing you study for a minimum of 2 days or more.
+We may also be able to pay your course fees and give you up to 50% of your equipment costs, providing your attendance is over 89%.

 Students aged between 19 and 25 will be eligible for a meal allowance if you have a Learning Disability Assessment (LDA), Disability Living Allowance (DLA), Personal Independence Payment (PIP) or an Education Health and Care Plan (EHC Plan).
-If eligible you will be able to purchase a meal at the main refectories at each site up to the value of £2.41.
+If eligible you will be able to purchase a meal using a £15.00 meal weekly allowance in our college restaurants and coffee shops.

 19+ Advanced Learner Loans